FPL Heisenberg's Captain Series

 Spurs should benefit as a team offensively with Son and Kane both returning from recent injuries and getting game-time under their belts in recent weeks, coupled with Ryan Mason favouring Gareth Bale more than his predecessor did.
 Therefore, I see Kane's assist potential as increasing with Sonny and Bale on the pitch to finish off the chances he creates.
 Son and Bale can also create for Harry Kane too.
 Another consideration is penalties and as we know, Kane rarely misses from the spot so there's another route to points for England's number 9.

 After a great start to the season, Dominic Calvert-Lewin went off the radar following some blanks and then some injury issues.
 He returned with a bang against Leeds and Man United then picked up a knock.
 Since then, his form (and injury issues) have been an problem and his output in terms of FPL returns has been poor.
-However, he has back to back goals vs Aston Villa and West Ham, followed up by a disappointing blank vs Sheffield United.
+However, he has back to back goals vs Aston Villa and West Ham.

 In terms of the underlying statistics at the start of the season, he was top for non-penalty expected goals for all players in the league.
 He was getting himself into the positions where he's most likely to score goals, in the central areas of the penalty area, with most of his goals being one touch finishes � something he and Ancelotti have been working hard on.